-(Note: a version of this article was published by Bulldog Reporter on 12/6/21: “How to leverage surveys to score media coverage and grow your brand”)
+(Note: a version of this article about public relations surveys was published by Bulldog Reporter on 12/6/21: “How to leverage surveys to score media coverage and grow your brand”)

 Competition for media attention (anyone’s attention, really) is fierce.
 Companies and PR firms churn out news releases, often to deaf ears.
 They announce new products, services, locations, management hires and more.

 Yes, these releases serve as important tools to help “put on record” the big events in the company’s life.
 They also provide a simple document to share with constituents and others.
 But, these things don’t really get the attention and coverage companies ultimately would like to secure.

 What to do?
 Find a higher mountain top from which to scream?
 Send out better and more news?

 Sadly, there’s no magic bullet (train) that will get you to the media mountaintop faster.
 Media relations success boils down to “creating” relevant news and sharing it smartly with your targeted reporters.
 Often, one by one.
 (Defining “smartly” really deserve another article.)
 This process is usually how the big feature stories we read evolve.

 Of course, if you’re Apple or Tesla, reporters will cover most everything you share.
 But, a fraction of companies out there have this kind of cache.

 Three Ways a Public Relations Survey Helps Your PR Efforts

 So, what kind of news can you and your company create that achieves these three significant PR and brand-building wins?